 \end{lemme}

 \begin{proof}

-Let us fix a realization $G_T$ of the E-ASG on $[0,T]$ and prove \eqref{estimcomb} by induction on the cardinality of $B \in \mathcal{P}(V_{G_T})$.
-First, let $B \in \mathcal{P}(V_{G_T})$ have cardinality $|B|=1$.
-We assign labels to the branchings and types to the lines of $V_{G_T}$.
-Under $\mathbb{P}_m$, and conditionally on the fixed realization $G_T$ of the E-ASG, the event where only the line that belongs to $B$ is of type $0$ at instant $\beta=T$ while all the other lines in $V_{G_T}$ are of type $1$ has a positive probability.
+Let us fix a realization $G_T$ of the E-ASG on $[0,T]$.
+We apply the type assignment procedure on $[0,T]$ with initial condition, say, $1/2$ (see Definition \ref{typeaspreasg}).
+For $B \in \mathcal{P}(V_{G_T})$, under $\mathbb{P}_m$ and conditionally on the fixed realization $G_T$ of the E-ASG, the event where only the lines that belong to $B$ are of type $0$ at instant $\beta=T$ while all other lines in $V_{G_T}$ are of type $1$ has positive probability.
 On this event we have